 Temperatures are falling, colors are changing, holidays are passing, and winter is approaching.
 Before you hunker down and settle in for the season, you should consider how to keep safe trees.
 While nature has built in some organic winterizing processes, there are also steps you can take to winterize trees to protect them from pests and ensure beautiful, green springtime trees.

 Because every part of the tree plays an important role, you’ll want to winterize trees in each section, from the bottom soil all the way up to branches.
 Here’s how to ensure you have safe trees for spring.
+You may be wondering about specific plant winterization and we will explain those at the bottom of the post.
+How to winterize hostas, how to prepare banana trees for winter, fig tree winterizing, and how to prune hydrangeas for the cold.

 Start the winterizing process by caring for the soil, which trees rely on for nutrients and water.
 Winter conditions, like cold ground temperatures and frosty mornings, make it more difficult for trees to get the nutrients that they need.
 As such, mulch and fertilizer are keys to safe trees.
 While fertilizer helps bring the soil to optimal nutrient-dense levels, mulch acts as a protective agent.
 When you spread a layer of mulch around the base to winterize trees, you help protect the soil from harsh conditions and therefore make it easier for the tree to absorb the water it needs for photosynthesis and other processes.
 The combination of fertilizer and mulch promotes root development and helps the trees endure winter.
 Bonus: mulching around the trees means you’ll need to weed less when spring does arrive!
 Also, remember that safe trees are hydrated trees, and water them as necessary when you experience dry spells in your region (yes, even in the winter!).